-The first technique is one of my favorite techniques, and it is super simple to do.
-All you need to do is fade your background photo, so that it remains lightly visible, but not overpowering and not impeding learner ability to read onscreen text.
-To do that, you’ll just right-click on the photo, select “Format Picture” and increase the Transparency.
-I will usually increase to at least 80%.
-You want it to be very lightly visible, but only if they really look for it.
-It shouldn’t stand out.
-Now you can easily put text and other images over top of this, and they will stand out nicely.
+The first technique is one of my favorites, and it is super simple.
+All you do is fade your background photo so it remains lightly visible but not overpowering.
+To do that, just right-click on the photo, select Format Picture and increase the transparency.
+I usually increase to at least 80 percent.
+You want the photo to be very lightly visible, but only if they really look for it.
+It shouldn’t stand out or impede learners’ ability to read on-screen text.

-Darken The Image To Make White Text Pop
+Darken the Image to Make White Text Pop

-A second trick is, instead of fading out the photo, is to darken the image to give it a more even and opaque feel, which makes it easier to read overlaid text.
-Here is how you can do this: right-click on the image and select “Format Picture” then under Blend I choose a color of dark gray, then select Mode to be “Soft Light.”
+A second trick is to darken the image to give it a more even and opaque feel, which makes it easier to read overlaid text.
+Here’s how: right-click on the image and select Format Picture, then, under “Blend,” choose a color of dark gray and select mode to be “Soft Light.”

-Add a Nice Black and White Effect
+Add a Nice Black-and-White Effect

 My third and last trick is a three-step process.
 First, right-click the picture, select Format Picture, and in the preset dropdown select the greyscale option.
 Then set the transparency to 50 percent.
 The last thing you’ll do is insert a white rectangle with no border that almost covers the whole slide, but leaves a margin all the way around, for effect.
 Set the transparency of your rectangle to 25 percent.

 This will give you a cool black-and-white effect with overlay, like you see below:

 The image is still there in the background, but the focal point is right where you want it: on your text.

 So there you have it—three super-simple background looks that you can easily create in a few steps by editing your photos in Storyline 360.
 Got any tips or tricks of your own for editing background photos?
 Share them in the comments.